Razian prophecy rationalized

 Abstract.
 Abū Bakr Muḥammad bin Zakariyya’ al-Rāzī (c.
 865–925) attributes great importance to epistemology by placing attainment of knowledge as one of the two fundamental goals for humans tout court.
 For Razi attainment of knowledge depends on the most important quality of humans: use of reason.
 So the natural question for Razi is what kinds of uses of reason are conducive to knowledge and certainty.
 Razi’s medical and philosophical works suggest two disunified uses of reason.
 On the one hand, Razi’s philosophical works suggests that there is a use of reason which affords absolute certainty, especially use of reason in philosophical matters.
 On the other hand, his medicinal works suggests use of reason resembling modern scientific methodology—formulating possible explanations and testing them.
 The latter use of reason affords only likely results and promises no certainty.
 A natural explanation would be to have multiple uses of reason in Razian epistemology, but this seems unlikely, since Razi follows Galen in taking a good physician to be also a philosopher.
 In this paper I provide a system of Razian epistemology which resolves the problem of unification for the evidence at hand.
 In my reconstruction of Razian epistemology Razi is what we would call today a proponent of Inferece to the Best Explanation (IBE).
 The evidence which has Razi demanding and professing absolute certainty features Razi demanding the best possible explanation for some phenomena: either causal or deductive explanation.
 The evidence which has Razi cautioning against certainty features situations where the evidence cannot settle the best explanation for the phenomena tout court, though it favors some explanations over the others.
 In addition to many passages from Razi to support this interpretation, I also draw attention to the Epicurean notion of pithanon in their debate against Stoics, which also appears to be a precursor to IBE.

-[A paper on truthmakers and modality]
+[A paper on possibility]